davidherney/moodle-format_onetopic/README.md

 ### 2024050905:
 * New tab styles editor when editing each section.
+* Select icon by tab and tab state.
+* New background option by section.

 ### 2024050904:
 * New "sectionname" parameter to navigate to a tab directly using its name.